Tooth extraction aftercare: Instructions for the first 24 hours after having your tooth pulled.

 Don't keep changing the gauze, and don't chew on it.
 Just put it in and then clamp down on it for 45 minutes to an hour.

-If the bleeding seems to persist, a slightly moistened tea bag can be more effective than gauze.
+If your bleeding seems to persist, a dampened tea bag can be more effective than gauze.